 - Effective user interfaces

 Security is an aspect that is often overlooked and underestimated.
 How to authenticate users with the corresponding login and logout functionality and how to authorize users to access only what they should among other things.
 From my experiences implementing these aspects I can vouch that it takes significant time and effort.

 I must point out an additional benefit of bootstrapping your ADF standalone applications as clients themselves have asked for it.
 The benefit is standardization of ADF standalone application development within the organization.

-The results that clients look from standarizing their ADF standalone application development within their organization are:
+The results that clients look from standardizing their ADF standalone application development within their organization are:

-c.
-Easier understanding and maintainance of their code base
+- Easier understanding and maintenance of their code base

 The following sections cover what I have found myself implementing over and over.
-Therefore, what I think should be part of the bootstrapping blueprint to develope ADF standalone applications.
+Therefore, what I think should be part of the bootstrapping blueprint to develop ADF standalone applications.